Tyreak Sapp

-Tyreak Sapp (born October 5, 2002) is an American college football defensive end for the Florida Gators.
+Tyreak Sapp (born October 5, 2002) is an American professional football defensive end.
+Sapp played college football for the Florida Gators.

 Early life

 Sapp attended St. Thomas Aquinas High School in Fort Lauderdale, Florida, where he notched over 100 tackles, 21.5 sacks, and five fumble recoveries.
 Coming out of high school, Sapp was rated as a four-star recruit and held offers from schools such as Alabama, Florida, Georgia Tech, Miami, and Ohio State.
 Sapp committed to play college football for the Florida Gators.

 College career

 Sapp took a redshirt season in 2021.
 In 2022, he appeared in 13 games, notching 20 tackles with half a tackle being for a loss.
 In week one of the 2023 season, Sapp got his first career start versus Utah, where he notched three tackles.
 He finished the season with 24 tackles with five being for a loss, two sacks, and two forced fumbles.

+Professional career

+On May 8, 2026, Sapp signed with the Cleveland Browns as an undrafted free agent.
+On August 30, he was waived as part of final roster cuts and re-signed to the practice squad.
+He was released on September 11.